 Urinary incontinence is when a person urinates when they do not want to, usually through everyday activities such as coughing, sneezing, or exercise.
-It is a very common problem that affects up to one in three women.
+One in three women will experienced this - it's very common.
 It may feel embarrassing or distressing.

 Stress and urge incontinence is a result of lost or weakened control of the urinary sphincter.
 The good news is that it may be cured or improved with pelvic floor exercises and lifestyle changes.
 We recommended that you attempt pelvic floor exercises before considering any surgical treatment; but if these strategies fail, surgery may be recommended for you.